migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/Differences.md

 ## Callable

-In SwiftGodot, you can create `Callable` instances, either by using a StringName that binds a method that you have exported (via, the `@Callable` macro), or you can pass directly a Swift function that takes an array of `Variant` arguments, and returns an optional `Variant` result, like this:
+In SwiftGodot, you can create `Callable` instances by directly passing a Swift function that takes an array of `Variant` arguments, and returns an optional `Variant` result, like this:

 ```swift